epics-modules/lua/docs/epics-functions.rst

 have a command-response style control scheme, or a framework to allow control of said devices.

+The 'db' Library - :doc: `Documentation <database-library>` - This library contains functions to allow users to generate database records like one would using the dbLoadDatabase function to load a db file.
+Instead, all records can be generated entirely within lua.

 The 'epics' Library - :doc:`Documentation <epics-library>` -
 This library contains functions to get and set pv values, as well as operating system independent tasks, like letting a thread sleep.